 The current threat to Great Britain from Northern Ireland-related terrorism is moderate.

 Each threat level shows a broad indication of the likelihood of suffering a terrorist attack.
 The United Kingdom uses five (5) levels of terrorism threat:

 UK threat levels can change at any time and they do not have an expiry date.
 Thus, changes occur as different information becomes available to the security agents.

 Note: The UK raised its terror threat level to the highest level of 'CRITICAL' on September the 25th in 2017.
 JTAC has since changed the UK threat level from international terrorism back to 'SEVERE'.

-In general, the public do not need to make any specific response to the actual threat levels.
+In general, the public do not need to make any specific response to actual threat levels.
 Security practitioners use it as a tool for working across different security sectors.
-It helps police and the Critical National Infrastructure determine the best protective security response.
+Furthermore, it helps police forces and the Critical National Infrastructure determine the best protective security response.